 I’ve spent my entire career in book publishing, starting as an intern at Entangled Publishing in 2015.
 From there, I went on to intern and assist at four literary agencies, including Stonesong, Triada US, and Writers House.
-Currently, I’m a Support Associate at NetGalley, working with the sales and support teams.
+Currently, I’m a Sales Assistant at NetGalley, largely working with independent authors.
 On the side, I’m a freelance editor and sensitivity reader.
 I’m a nerd about books and publishing, and I view my editorial services as a way to share that nerdery, knowledge, experience, and joy with writers.

 I applied for my first internship in book publishing when I was fifteen years old.
 I got my first internship in book publishing a few weeks after I graduated high school, and from there, I haven’t stopped.
 I set up shop as a freelance editor in 2016.
 In 2017, I worked on my first New York Times bestseller, a middle grade portal fantasy.
 In 2020, I worked on my first #1 New York Times bestseller, a young adult epic fantasy.